January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 Wakerly Service-Learning Workshop

-The Wakerly Service-Learning Workshop focuses on providing attendees with the tools and resources to offer effective and meaningful service and philanthropy events for their organization and communities, specifically through to vehicles: FIRST® and the Leadership Advantage Program.
+The Wakerly Service-Learning Workshop focuses on providing attendees with the tools and resources to offer effective and meaningful service and philanthropy events for their organization and communities, specifically through two vehicles: FIRST® and the Leadership Advantage Program.

 By attending this program, participants will be able to: